 - Submit a Practicum Project Proposal Form to the Practice Instructor at least three weeks prior to the start of your Practice Course.

 - Meet with the Preceptor to detail the work using the Practicum Project Learning Agreement Form.
 Obtain your Preceptor’s signature on this form, sign the form yourself, and submit to the Practice Instructor for final approval.

 Do I need to have a human subjects committee review?

 Every student needs to be aware of human subjects requirements.
-General guidelines are listed on the Practice Guidelines page, AND, each student should discuss the human subjects requirements with his or her practice instructor.
+General guidelines are listed on the Practicum Guidelines page, AND, each student should discuss the human subjects requirements with his or her practice instructor.
 If you have questions or concerns with human subjects research, please contact Julie Kaberry at the Office of Human Research Administration.